Difficulty-Controllable Cloze Question Distractor Generation: Results and Analysis

-\paragraph{Human Evaluation} To assess the student-perceived cognitive load of distractors, we recruited five English as a Second Language (ESL) adult learners through Amazon Mechanical Turk (MTurk).
+To assess the student-perceived cognitive load of distractors, we recruited five English as a Second Language (ESL) adult learners.
 Each participant had less than five years of experience using English.
-All participants were notified that their responses would be documented explicitly for research purposes.
+Additional details of human annotation setup is detailed in Appendix~\ref{sec:appendix_human_annotation}.

 For evaluation, 50 questions were randomly sampled from the CLOTH test set.
-Among these, 25 cloze questions were used to evaluate the distractors generated in the augmented dataset, while the remaining 25 questions assessed distractors produced by the multitask-trained model using DCDG with both ASDE and DDDE methods.
+Among these, 25 cloze questions were used to evaluate the distractors generated in the augmented dataset, while the remaining 25 questions assessed distractors produced by the multitask-trained model using DCDG with both ASDE and DDDE objectives.
 Participants were instructed to solve cloze questions before proceeding with the evaluation.
 Following the methodology used in our automatic evaluation with GPT-4o, the participants were asked to compare three distractors, which are the ground-truth distractor, an easy distractor, and a hard distractor.
 The evaluation consisted of two tasks:

 \begin{enumerate} \item \textbf{Relative Difficulty Assessment:} For each distractor, participants ranked its difficulty as ``\texttt{Hardest},'' ``\texttt{Middle},'' or ``\texttt{Easiest}''. \item \textbf{Validity Check:} Participants indicated whether any distractors were more suitable for the blank than the ground-truth answer. \end{enumerate}